 Performing rights organizations might seem like unnecessary bureaucracy and legal red tape, especially if a store simply wants to have some background music to keep customers entertained, but they serve important roles for artists and music labels.
 The mission of a PRO is to ensure that songwriters, and the publishers who put the music out there, are duly paid for the use of their creative product.
 The losses incurred by the music industry due to decades of illegal downloading have made record labels determined not to hemorrhage any more profits than they absolutely have to.
 One way to close this wound is by partnering with performing rights organizations, which collect public performance royalties that are then sent to the label, who passes it on to the artists.

-Hearing any piece of copyrighted music in public – whether at a coffee shop or in an elevator – means that whoever is playing the music should have purchased the appropriate license from a PRO, like ASCAP, BMI, or SESAC.
+Hearing any piece of copyrighted music in public – whether at a coffee shop, retail store, or in an elevator – means that whoever is playing the music should have purchased the appropriate license from a PRO, like ASCAP, BMI, or SESAC.

 Since copyright laws differ in neighboring countries, Canadian musicians and labels will do business with SOCAN (Society of Composers, Authors and Music Publishers of Canada), and a license application to SOCAN will be subject to relevant Canadian-American legal agreements.